qiskit-community/community.qiskit.org/content/events/finland-unconference.md

 -	Seminars at Aalto University (Optional)

 ### March 25
--	Depart for Saariselkä,Finland
+-	Depart for Saariselkä, Finland
-- Arrival & Check In at Star Arctic Hotel
+- Arrival & Check In at the Star Arctic Hotel
 -	Welcome Reception & Dinner

 ### March 26